SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/preferences-tab/viewing-preferences-in-superoffice-crm.md

 # View preferences in SuperOffice CRM

-Users can edit the settings of individual preferences to customise them for their own use using **Preferences** in the **Personal settings** menu in the Top bar in SuperOffice CRM.
+Users can edit the settings of individual preferences to customize them for their own use using **Preferences** in the **Personal settings** menu in the Top bar in SuperOffice CRM.
 The preferences available to the user in SuperOffice CRM depend on what is specified in Settings and maintenance.

 ## How to include a preference in the dialog